Getting Past The First Few Minutes Of One-On-One Conversation

 - Generally asking questions and making statements that take the discussion in that ever-important mutually interesting direction (e.g., You ask someone about their summer and they mention working a part-time job, attending a wedding, and visiting Europe.
 You've got a lot to say about traveling, so you ask them about their trip, or mention the time you went to Spain).
 It's selfish to always steer conversations to only what you want to talk about, but it's fine to do this occasionally, and if helps get an interaction off the ground.

-- Doing most of the talking, until the other person gets more comfortable (again, this is a more advanced skill).
-For example, you ask them about their job and they don't say much and you get a sense they're feeling on the spot.
-Rather than ask them more questions, you bring up your own job, and tell a few quick, funny stories about things that have happened to you at work.
+- Doing most of the talking, until they get more comfortable (again, this is a more advanced skill).
+For example, you ask them about their career and they don't say much and you get a sense they're feeling on the spot.
+Rather than barrage them more with questions, you bring up your own job, and tell a quick, funny story about something that have happened to you at work.

 Generally know how to keep conversations going